Bringing History Alive In The Home Front Marquee!

 Mike Brown returns to share his engaging talk, A Child’s War, exploring the experiences of children during the Second World War.
 While the topic includes evacuees, it also sheds light on the often-overlooked stories of those who remained at home, offering a broader perspective on childhood during wartime.
 A former Head of History at a London comprehensive school, Mike Brown began writing when he found there was no suitable book on the Home Front for his pupils.
 What started as a single project grew into an impressive body of work - 27 books focusing largely on civilian life during WWII, written for both young readers and adults.
 His work brings history vividly to life, covering aspects such as home life, fashion, food, Air Raid Precautions (ARP), and the contrasting experiences of evacuated children and those who stayed behind.

-Carol Brown will this year be exploring everyday life on the Home Front during wartime, looking at how people adapted to major changes such as the blackout, air raid shelters, rationing, and growing their own food.
+Carol Harris will this year be exploring everyday life on the Home Front during wartime in her talk - Air Raids and Ration Books, looking at how people adapted to major changes such as the blackout, air raid shelters, rationing, and growing their own food .
 She will examine the impact of the Dig for Victory campaign and similar initiatives that encouraged communities to become more self-sufficient.
 Carol Harris is an author who specialises in women’s experiences during the two world wars of the twentieth century.
 Born in London, she grew up in Clacton-on-Sea, Essex, before returning to the capital as a teenager to train as a news reporter.
 She continues to work as a journalist, writing mainly about health and social care.
 Alongside writing books and articles, Carol gives talks, works with various broadcasters, and is currently an interaction volunteer at the Imperial War Museum.

 Cathy Faulkner will be reading excerpts from her debut novel, Digging for Victory, which was published by Firefly Press in 2023 and was longlisted for the Yoto Carnegie Medal, the Branford Boase Award and the UKLA Book Awards.
 It was shortlisted for The Week Junior Book Awards, and featured in The Sunday Times Best Books for Children 2023.
 Cathy used to be a primary school teacher and now works at the University of Bristol.
 For more information, please visit www.cathyfaulkner.co.uk.